latticelabs/Mitty-deprecated-/docs/quickstart.rst

 We can see one of the SNPs we put in.

-TODO: Creating an alignment
+Creating an alignment
 ---------------------
 We can now use bwa to generate the alignment instead (make sure you have generated the index for the reference):

 .. command-output::  bwa mem -t 8 -p ../examples/data/chimera.fa.gz  ../examples/snp_reads_mpileup/out/snp_reads_c.fq > ../examples/snp_reads_mpileup/out/test.sam
-..
-We pipe stderr to dev/null because we don't want it confusing Sphinx
+    :shell:

-.. sdfs  command-output::  samtools view -Sb  ../examples/snp_reads_mpileup/out/test.sam > ../examples/snp_reads_mpileup/out/test.bam
+.. command-output::  samtools view -Sb  ../examples/snp_reads_mpileup/out/test.sam > ../examples/snp_reads_mpileup/out/test.bam
-..
-Need to work out why this does not work
+    :shell:

 And again check the alignment

 .. command-output::  samtools tview -d T -p "gi|4630864|dbj|AB026117.1|:9980" ../examples/snp_reads_mpileup/out/test.bam ../examples/data/chimera.fa.gz

 TODO: Add section of validating alignment - incoporate tool formally

-Quick-start II
+TODO: Quick-start II
 ==============

-We figured out how to
+We figured out how to create a variant sample and then take reads from it.
+Now we will learn how to run population simulations.